 YWCA St. Thomas-Elgin

-Juliane joined the CDC in autumn 2014.
-She is committed to helping raise awareness of the benefits of cultural diversity and breaking down the barriers that can prevent individuals from participating fully and equally in Canadian society.
+Juliane joined the CDC in autumn 2014 and assumed the role of Chair in 2018.
+She is committed to helping raise awareness of the benefits of cultural diversity and to facilitating activities and events that encourage positive dialogue and exchange.
 As an immigrant to Canada and someone who has a working background in the immigrant and refugee

 sectors in Canada and abroad, she is passionate about supporting activities that promote inclusion and respect and to showcasing the region’s cultural heritage.